nrxus/faux/README.md

 See the [API docs] for more information.

-**faux is in its early alpha stages, so there are no guarantees of API stability.**

 ## Getting Started

 `faux` makes liberal use of unsafe Rust features, so it is only